Sidewalk Snow Removal

 Yes.
-Contact the fire station to obtain a burn permit for the burning of brush or clean wood ONLY.
+Contact the fire department at 433-3405 to obtain a burn permit for the burning of brush or clean wood ONLY.
 Trash cannot be burned with or without a burn permit.

 A recreational fire does not need a permit but you must follow the ordinance and code listed under Camp Fires.